Maintaining your motivation is critical to sustaining your running habit.

 Try varying your types of run by adding speed or hill repeats to your workouts.
 Running isn’t always about going as fast, or as far as you can.
 Once in a while, leave your GPS watch and home, and run until your legs and your lungs give our, just like a child would!

 If you’ve only ever raced in your own country, think about venturing out to nearby countries for a different challenge.
-Check out JustRunLah!‘s APAC Bucket- List Marathons.
+Check out JustRunLah!‘s Bucket- List Marathons.

 7. Reward yourself!